AUTOMATIC RIVER CLEANER (ARC)

 Marine Debris levels in our oceans are increasing rapidly and the only real way to effectively stop it is to collect it before it gets out there.
 Hence we have developed a 24/7 collection device for Australian rivers that not only collects the debris, it lifts it out of the water and places it in a skip bin ready for removal.

-Our first Automatic River Cleaner (ARC) is in the water undergoing sea trials.
+Our first Automatic River Cleaner (ARC) has been undergoing trials for the past 6 months in Brisbane River where it is protecting Moreton Bay.
+The results are stunning.
 The device uses both hydro and solar power to turn a conveyor belt that will lift the debris up out of the water and place it into a skip bin ready for removal.
-The image here is of the prototype unit prior to it being relocated to the end of the Brisbane River where it is currently protecting Moreton Bay.

 As the tide runs out, the wheel will free flow and that drives the conveyor belt.
 That is assisted by a water pump to keep the wheel turning even if there is no tide and there is a switching system that will turn the pump off when the tide is incoming (no debris in the boom)